What Is the UN Security Council?

 International institutions are often only influential when their most powerful members agree to work together.
 The Security Council, for instance, can’t act when any of the P5 countries uses its veto to block resolutions that threaten its national interests or those of its allies.

 However, cooperation between the P5 countries can have significant consequences.
-Security Council resolutions have legitimized multinational forces defending invaded countries and supported military interventions to protect civilians from mass violence.
+Security Council resolutions have legitimized multinational forces defending invaded countries.
+The Security Council has also supported military interventions to protect civilians from mass violence.

 The United Nations can also build and deploy its own multinational military force consisting of personnel, called peacekeepers, supplied by member countries.
-It has sent peacekeepers to conflict zones to protect vulnerable people, enforce cease-fires, and safeguard elections, among other missions.
+It has sent peacekeepers to conflict zones to protect vulnerable people.
+Peacekeepers can also be deployed to enforce cease-fires and safeguard elections, among other missions.
 Since the United Nations’ founding, over one million peacekeepers have been deployed in more than seventy operations around the world.

 To understand more about the variety and record of those operations, let's explore how the Security Council responded to four international crises.